Diversity in the Playroom: Our Favorite Diverse Toys - Baby Chick

 As a pediatric occupational therapist working in a neonatal intensive care unit (NICU), I heard a strange sound coming from an incubator a few years ago.
 I pulled back the curtain to find an iPhone inside the baby girl’s incubator.
 Dora the Explorer played on the screen, lighting up the inside of the incubator with strange bright colors and loud sounds unfamiliar to the baby.
 This little safe haven was now an overstimulating environment, causing the baby to be wide awake, arms outstretched, fingers splayed, eyes wide and glassy, and heart rate racing.

 I quickly removed the iPhone and began calming the baby.
 But when the baby’s mom returned, she was not happy.
 She informed me that she had to leave that iPhone in the incubator so that her baby could learn about her culture.
-The mom pointed out that nobody is speaking Spanish to her baby in the NICU.
-She worried her baby was missing out on early exposure to her native language and culture.
+The mom pointed out that nobody speaks Spanish to her baby in the NICU.
+She worried her baby would miss early exposure to her native language and culture.

 Introducing Culture at an Early Age

 I have a lot to consider about the early days of growth and development.
 Once a baby is medically stable, I focus on helping the baby learn to self-regulate, suck from a bottle, bond with mommy and daddy, and begin to focus their eyes.
-I have to admit, at this early age, I had not given a lot of consideration to culture.
+At this early age, I did not give much consideration to culture.
 I am grateful to this mom for teaching me this lesson and reminding me of the importance of culture from a very young age.

-We did not put the iPhone back in the incubator.
-But we did find some more appropriate ways to introduce the baby to her culture and language.
-We brought in Spanish books and had mom, some nurses, and I read several times per day to the baby.
+We did not put the iPhone back in the incubator, but we did find some more appropriate ways to introduce the baby to her culture and language.
+We brought in Spanish books and had the mom, some nurses, and I read several times per day to the baby.
 When the baby’s mom was unable to come into the NICU, we allowed other family members to come in and speak Spanish to the baby.

-By celebrating all of the different races and cultures of children, we also provide them with the language to discuss race, culture, and diversity.
-When we do not talk about race and culture, and we pretend not to see color, entire communities of people become invisible.
-The best thing we can do for our children is teaching them to be socially conscious and aware.
+By celebrating children’s different races and cultures, we also provide them with the language to discuss race, culture, and diversity.
+When we do not talk about race and culture and pretend not to see color, entire communities of people become invisible.
+The best thing we can do for our children is teach them to be socially conscious and aware.
 We must teach young children to celebrate diversity, not shy away from it.

 The Best Culturally Diverse Toys and Books